- Explosives Programs

 The designation is important for graduate students as they are required to have some many "Lecture" based credits.

-Keep in mind that Distance and Continuing Education courses are no eligible for the graduate tuition waiver.
+Keep in mind that Distance and Continuing Education courses are not eligible for the graduate tuition waiver.

-CED Sections costs slightly more per credit hour, but additional fees are not tacked on to this course.
+CED Sections costs slightly more per credit hour, but additional fees are not tacked on to thes courses.

 On campus students who sign up for distance or CED sections will be charged those rates.